napalm-automation/napalm/docs/development/triage.rst

 ``new driver``
 --------------

-When we discuss the possibility or implement a new (community) driver.
+When we discuss the possibility to add a new core driver.

 .. _triage-new-method: